dergachev/babelfrog.com/_pages/home.md

 Start reading websites in the original language, instead of waiting for a butchered machine translation.

-Unlike similar extensions, BabelFrog isn't bloated with features, won't slow down Chrome, or ask you for permission to steal data from every website you visit.

 <div class="button-wrapper">
 <a class="button cr-btn" href="https://chrome.google.com/webstore/detail/babelfrog/jnhmkblbgggfgeebimebebnkhgnagnpj">
 Add BabelFrog to Chrome
 </a>
 </div>

+Unlike similar extensions, BabelFrog isn't bloated with features.
+It won't slow down Chrome, or ask you for permission to steal data from every website you visit.